Guests on WB-40

 WHo are we?

-The name WB-40 comes from the hosts’ initials, and their often flawed goal to make each show about 40 minutes long.
+The name WB-40 comes from the founders’ family name initials, and the often flawed goal to make each show about 40 minutes long.
 It is in no way associated with any oil-based lubricant.
 The dolphin is called Blocky, for reasons that are lost in the mists of time.

 Who are our guests?